pingfu/pingfu.github.io/_posts/2014-07-23-building-a-server-room-part-1.markdown

 By this point however, I've already amended our initial plans for the orientation of the equipment in the server room, and in the interests of cost-saving, decided against making any changes to the space.
 You may have already noticed the coiled white cable at the back of photo `4`, this is the fibre for our internet connection already blown in.
 Waste no time!

-Finally, for variety, photo `5` is a first look at what will become the board room.
+Finally, for variety, photo `5` is a first look at what will become the boardroom.
 I'm including it because, quite frankly, it's going to look fantastic when finished!